istd-pja/DCE-Net/README.md

-#  Dual-Transformer Feature Enhancement for Infrared Small-Dim Target Detection
+#  DCE-Net: A Differential Contrast-Enhanced Network for Infrared Small Target Detection

 This is the code for "DCE-Net: A Differential Contrast-Enhanced Network for Infrared Small Target Detection"